nicklockwood/Expression/README.md

 You can then calculate the result by calling the `Expression.evaluate()` function.

-By default, Expression already implements standard math functions and operators, so you only need to provide a custom symbol dictionary or evaluator function if your app needs to support additional functions or variables.
+By default, Expression already implements most standard math functions and operators, so you only need to provide a custom symbol dictionary or evaluator function if your app needs to support additional functions or variables.

-If you do need to support custom symbols, you should always choose the simplest implementation that meets your requirements, as it will be the fastest to calculate and provide the most detailed error feedback.
-Remember you can mix and match implementation, so if you have some custom constants and some custom functions or operators, you can provide separate constants and symbols dictionaries.
+If you do need to support custom symbols, you should always choose the simplest implementation that meets your requirements, as it will be the fastest to calculate, and provide the most detailed error feedback.
+Remember you can mix and match implementations, so if you have some custom constants and some custom functions or operators, you can provide separate constants and symbols dictionaries.

 Here are some examples: